phunlh2001/PRN211-Assignment3-eStore/README.md

 ## Assignment at class PRN211 - FU

-- Project use 3-layers model
+- Project use 3-layers architecture